-Contingent assets and liabilities are not recognised in the Balance Sheet, but disclosed in a note to the accounts.
+Contingent assets and liabilities are not recognised in the Balance Sheet, but disclosed in the Contingent Liabilities and Contingent Assets notes in the accounts.

 1.5 Corporate

 The Corporate heading includes items relating to corporate policy-making and member activities, and costs that relate to the general running of the Authority.